colesium-org/PTJDNC/README.md

 | flag       | 2500    | 150          | ![](examples/flag.png)     | /nc flag denim white dark_red   |

 ## Donator Namecolors
-Donators of the server may get special perks for namecolor selection, such as additional namecolors not every other player can have, or an instant access to colors that would require some PT or JD.
+Donators of colesium.org may get special perks for namecolor selection, such as additional namecolors not every other player can have, or an instant access to colors that would require some PT or JD.

 | color        | example                        | hex code |
 |--------------|--------------------------------|----------|